Drew Caldwell: Government backbencher

 Caldwell was re-elected in the 2003 provincial election, winning an easy victory over his Progressive Conservative opponent.
 He was originally retained as Family Services and Housing Minister, but left cabinet on November 4, 2003.
 He had been suffering from respiratory difficulties for some time, and Doer indicated he requested to be removed due to health concerns.
-Others have argued Doer was dissatisfied with Caldwell's performance and have suggested that the latter's health concerns, while legitimate, provided cover for a dismissal.
+Others have argued Doer was dissatisfied with Caldwell and have suggested that the latter's health concerns, while legitimate, provided cover for a dismissal.

 Caldwell served as a government backbencher after leaving cabinet.
-He became a staunch advocate for the relocation of Assiniboine Community College to the former BMHC site on Brandon's north hill, an initiative he had commenced during his tenure as Minister of Education.
+He became a staunch advocate for the relocation of Assiniboine Community College to the former BMHC site on Brandon's north hill, an initiative commenced during his tenure as Minister of Education.
 Caldwell also assumed leadership roles in local advocacy for development of the Western Manitoba Cancer Treatment Centre, provincial investment in flood protection for the City of Brandon, Brandon University, the Keystone Centre, the Provincial Exhibition of Manitoba and the hosting of the Memorial Cup.
-He also criticized some of his government's decisions, challenging Health Minister Theresa Oswald over details of the decision to spray malathion to control Winnipeg's mosquito population.
+He also criticized some of his government's decisions, challenging Health Minister Theresa Oswald over details of the decision to spray malathion to control mosquito populations.
 He was re-elected in the 2007 provincial election, as the Doer government was returned with a third consecutive majority.
 With the NDP loss of the Brandon West constituency, Caldwell was left as the only New Democratic government MLA in Western Manitoba.
 There was some speculation that Caldwell would be re-appointed to cabinet in the next shuffle, but this did not occur.
-In February 2008, he was appointed as legislative assistant to the premier with special responsibility for western Manitoba.
-Caldwell was re-elected in the 2011 provincial election with an increased plurality and remains the sole New Democratic government MLA in Western Manitoba.
+Instead, in February 2008, he was appointed as Legislative Assistant to the Premier with special responsibility for western Manitoba.
+Caldwell was re-elected in the 2011 provincial election with an increased plurality, and remained the sole New Democratic government MLA in Western Manitoba.

 Minister for Municipal Government

 Caldwell returned to cabinet as Minister for Municipal Government in November 2014.
-His responsibilities include administration of the Building Manitoba Fund/Building Canada, alternative energy, and relations with the City of Winnipeg.
+His responsibilities included administration of the Building Manitoba/Building Canada Fund, the development of alternative energy policy, and municipal government relations with specific responsibility for the City of Winnipeg.
+Notable initiatives undertaken during this time included the Waverly Underpass.
+Caldwell also served on Treasury Board in his capacity as Minister.